foremast/foremast/_docs/configuration_files/foremast_config.rst

 ``templates_path``
 ******************

 Path to custome templates directory.
 If provided, Foremast will first look in this directory for any templates.
 This can be an absolute path, or a path relative to where you where you are running the Foremast commands.
-See :doc:`pipeline_examples` for more details on custom templates.
+See :ref:`pipeline_examples` for more details on custom templates.

     | *Required*: No